ECheynet/SEIR/README.md

 - One example file Example2.mlx that use data from Johns Hopkins University for the COVID-19 epidemy [3] for Italy.
 - One data file DATA.mat, which gathers the data collected by Johns Hopkins University from January 22 to March 18

-That is the first version of the submission.
-It's probably full of typos that will be gradually corrected.

 Any question, comment or suggestion is welcome.

 References: